The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

-\begin{lemma} The infected set in the contact process with isolation stochastically dominates the infected set in the comparison process.
-That is, given initial conditions $\xi_0(V) = \xi^R_0(V)$ and shared parameters $\lambda$ and $\alpha$, there exists a coupling such that
+We now show that the infected set in the comparison process is dominated by the infected set in the contact process with isolation.
+We note that the analogous statement also holds for the SIRS process. \begin{lemma} The infected set in the contact process with isolation stochastically dominates the infected set in the comparison process.
+That is, given initial conditions $\xi_0 = \xi^R_0$ and shared parameters $\lambda$ and $\alpha$, there exists a coupling such that

 for all $v \in V$ and all $t > 0$. \end{lemma}